VTLee/ldoughty.com/content/post/github-webhook-serverless-hugo-deploy/index.md

 There's not a really great starting point for this article.
 There's a lot of components involved, and to build this you need to stand up components from the end and work towards the beginning.
 Certificate Manager is a good low-hanging fruit that needs to be done to support both API Gateway and CloudFront, so let's start there.

 Certificate manager is fairly straight-forward.
 You can probably go to that section and follow the simple process to _Request a Public Certificate_.
-In leiu of filling this article with very basic screen captures, if you have issues, I'd recommend following the [AWS process](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)
+In leiu of filling this article with very basic screen captures, if you have issues, I'd recommend following the [AWS process](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) and request a certificate for both `www.yourdomain.com` and `yourdomain.com`.
+If you have a different subdomain in mind, you're welcome to adjust this as you see fit.

+Please start the validation process then return to this article; validation typically is done within 5 minutes if done correctly, but can take hours in some cases.

 ## S3 Bucket Setup